ill11umi/ill11umi/README.md

 - 🌍 I'm fascinated by the power of location-based data and its applications in urban planning, environmental monitoring, and more.

+## Get in Touch

+I'm always open to collaboration and learning opportunities.
+If you're interested in working together or have any questions, feel free to reach out to me.
+Let's connect and create something amazing! 🚀